 However, if you want all your departments to work together to reach a common goal, they should also be assessed against KPIs that involve multiple departments.
 So, instead of evaluating different departments individually on how they perform, you could consider evaluating them on cross-departmental metrics such as “perfect order fulfillment.”
 To achieve a good score on that front, your departments will have to work closely together.

-3. Provide tools and technology – with guidance
+3. Provide tools and technology—with guidance.

-If you want your employees from different departments to work together, you should provide them with the tools and technology that allow them to collaborate more easily and share information, even if departments are located on different sites.
+If you want your employees from different departments to work together, you should provide them with the tools and technology that will allow them to collaborate more easily and share information, even if departments are located on different sites.

 There are plenty of tools and platforms to help you with this.
 Just make sure your people don’t get overwhelmed.
 When you introduce tools and technology, make sure it’s clear to everyone what tool can be used to what end.